U.S. firm invests $228 million in British peer-to-peer loans

 Victory Park, which focuses on middle market debt and equity investments, said the funding would support small businesses in Britain.

-"It is a great time to partner with Assetz Capital as the company continues to scale in an underserved market," said Gordon Watson, principal at Victory Park.
+"It is a great time to partner with Assetz Capital as the company continues to scale in an undeserved market," said Gordon Watson, principal at Victory Park.

 More than 55 million pounds of loans have been lent through the Assetz Capital platform since it launched in 2013.